openwallet-foundation/acapy-plugins/firebase_push_notifications/README.md

 ### Description:

-Only to be used with a medaitor agent.
+Only to be used with a mediator agent.

 Allows mobile agents to send firebase tokens to the mediator service.
 The mediator service creates a connection with the firebase server and will relay push notifications to the mobile agent on mediator forwarding events on the event_bus.